12 Reasons Why Most Dental Websites Fail

 Once they get there it’s your website’s job to convert them to new patients as quickly and effortlessly as possible.
 If your website isn’t giving visitors what they’re looking for, they just click on the next dental practice in their search results and you lose a potential new patient.

-They key to a successful dental website is to focus on what can set your dental practice apart from your competitors.
+The key to a successful dental website is to focus on what can set your dental practice apart from your competitors.
 Once you do that, patients can see the difference in your dental practice website compared to the dozens of others they see in their search results.

-1. Avoid Using Stock Photos
+1. Too Many Stock Photos

 Stock photos are everywhere and are incredibly easy to use on a dental website.
 As a result, a lot of dental websites rely heavily on these types of photos and patients don’t see anything unique.